Compositional Sensitivity

 Atomic number (Z) effects

 The interaction cross-section can vary strongly depending on the element being probed.
-In general, you need to consider the coupling strength between the probe and sample as well as the probability of decay into the detected property.
+In general, you need to consider the coupling strength between the probe and sample and the probability of decay into the detected property.

-Coupling of high energy (60 – 300 keV) electrons with core electrons – Here the interaction varies with the core electron energy in the sample, number of core electrons and the number of empty states available to scatter to.
+Coupling of high energy (60 – 300 keV) electrons with core electrons – Here, the interaction varies with the core electron energy in the sample, the number of core electrons, and the number of empty states available to scatter to.
 In general, lower energy excitations are more probable.
-In some cases, a large, narrow set of empty state are available giving a resonance effect.
-For electron energy loss spectroscopy (EELS), the incident electron is the detected electron so this coupling is the only process you need to consider.
+A large, narrow set of empty states is sometimes available, giving a resonance effect.
+For electron energy loss spectroscopy (EELS), the incident electron is the detected electron, so this coupling is the only process you need to consider.

 Deexcitation of the excited state – For secondary probes, you also need to consider the deexcitation processes.
 X-ray emission and the Auger process are competing events.
 Light elements deexcite almost exclusively by the Auger process, while the reverse is true for x-ray emission.